Education in Somalia: Overview

 The school system in the colonial era before WW2 was limited mainly to primary schools (like the "Scuola Regina Elena"), but in the capital Mogadishu of "Italian Somalia" there was an important high school.
 In this Lyceum was created in the early 1950s the "National Institute of Legal, Economic and Social Studies", as a post-secondary school in Italian language for pre-university studies in order to access the Italian universities.

 The Somali National University was the first high level education institution in the territory of Somalia.
 It was established in 1954 as L'Universita' Nazionale Somala during the Trust Territory of Somaliland.
 In 1969, the institution obtained official university status in newly independent Somalia.
 The main university grounds were situated about six kilometers from the city center of Mogadishu.
 Here, during the institution's first thirty years, the main campus was known as Jaamacada Gaheyr ("Gaheyr University").

 Following the outbreak of the Somali Civil War in 1991, the task of running schools in Somalia was initially taken up by community education committees established in 94% of the local schools.
 Numerous problems had arisen with regard to access to education in rural areas and along gender lines, quality of educational provisions, responsiveness of school curricula, educational standards and controls, management and planning capacity, and financing.
 To address these concerns, the Puntland government is in the process of developing an educational policy to guide the region's scholastic process as it embarks on the path of reconstruction and economic development.
 The latter includes a gender sensitive national education policy compliant with world standards, such as those outlined in the Convention on the Rights of the Child (CRC) and the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
 Examples of this and other educational measures at work are the government's enactment of legislation aimed at securing the educational interests of girls, promoting the growth of an Early Childhood Development (ECD) program designed to reach parents and care-givers in their homes as well as in the ECD centers for 0-5-year-old children, and introducing incentive packages to encourage teachers to work in remote rural areas.

+In 1992 Tadamun was established a nongovernmental, non-profit, and non-political organization based in Bosaso as the organization is registered in Puntland and closely collaborates with line ministries to provide inclusive services to communities.